 Losing your job is one of the top five most stressful events that can occur in your life.
 Of course everyone reacts differently.
 And whatever the experience, it is personal to you.
 These are just three facts about career transition and redundancy that are hard to dispute.
-When it comes to outplacement services, however, there are a few myths that are much easier to challenge.
+When it comes to outplacement myths, however, there are a few that are much easier to challenge.

 Myth #1: Outplacement services only help you find a new job